 Why would your credit union care about offering Vehicle Service Contracts?
 If you’re like many, your team sees it as a product which can be offered, but usually isn’t.
 I mean, it is complicated.
 And expensive.
 Plus, how many members actually have a need for it?

-If you’re thinking about it as an upfront cost, you’re missing the value.
+Second, you’re thinking about it as an upfront cost, you’re missing the value.
 It’s about being there for members when things go bad.
 In this case, if something expensive (and important) breaks on their car.

 Good thing you can do something about it.